 Also known as: American garden rue, evil’s shoestring, rabbit-pea, Virginia pea, professor-weed

 Goatsrue is one tough invasive species to manage.
 With a deep taproot and long-lived seeds, it can quickly take over a habitat and stay for many years to come.
-Even early herbicide trials have proven ineffective against it.
 All parts of the plant are toxic to livestock.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|